Memba/grunt-blog/README.md

 grunt.loadNpmTasks('grunt-blog');
 ```

-add configured by adding a section named `blog` to the data object passed into `grunt.initConfig()`.
+and configured by adding a section named `blog` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({